google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/choosing_typefaces_that_have_optical_sizes/content.md

 [Optical sizing](/glossary/optical_sizes) refers to the practice of [type foundries](/glossary/type_foundry) creating slightly different versions of a [typeface](/glossary/typeface) intended to be used at different sizes.
 Generally speaking, small ([body](/glossary/body) or caption) optical sizes tend to have less stroke [contrast](/glossary/contrast), larger [x-heights](/glossary/x_height), wider [characters](/glossary/character), and more open spacing.
 Their large (or [display](/glossary/display)) counterparts have refined features and tighter spacing—characteristics that would hinder their readability at small sizes.

+On the web, there is a file-size cost for using each addition axis in a variable font.
+Generally, any time you add an Optical Size axis, the font file-size will typically double, but this depends on the family and the other axes used – it can range between 1.2× and 2.6×.

 <figure>

 ![On the left, text set in four different optical sizes—display, subhead, body, and caption—at the intended font sizes for each.
 On the right, a close-up of each optical size, set at the same font size to emphasize the difference between each.](images/thumbnail.svg)